 Linking APH and AS/RS systems are automated conveyors.
 These use logic controllers and increasingly sophisticated software to receive, sort and direct packages and goods.
 RFID chips and other tracking and identification devices.
 Today conveyor belts do more than merely move goods between human operators – they can switch loads between tracks, sort by weight and integrate seamlessly with the other automation systems we’ve talked about here.

-Robotic picking systems are another significant advancement.
+Robotic picking systems, similar to mailroom management automation, are another significant advancement.
 Robots, like Amazon’s Kiva robots, swiftly pick and sort items in warehouses, increasing picking speed and minimizing human error.

 Collectively, these systems are opening up the possibility of ‘lights-off’ warehouses, which can operate around the clock without human intervention or assistance.